Current Status: Accepting New Clients.

 By hiring me as your crochet pattern tech editor, you can expect the following:

-Check that the math as written in the pattern is correct (I use an Excel spreadsheet to assist in checking the math; I will give this to you along with my notes).
+Check that the math as written in the pattern is correct (I use an Excel spreadsheet to assist in checking the math.

 Grading for increasing/decreasing size.